 - Toilet paper or paper towel rolls.
 Wrapping paper rolls work well too.

-Step 1: The first thing you’ll want to do is plan out the size of your trees.
+Step 1: Plan out the size of your trees.

 I am going to be displaying these on a shelf in our family room come Christmas time so I took measurements to ensure they would fit.